 The DX10V converts a DMX-512 input to a variable 0 to 10 volt analog output.
 Control 0-10 volt LED drivers or dimmers from a DMX lighting board or DMX controller.
 Each output can source up to 20mA and sink up to 10mA.
-Each output is assigned to a consecutive DMX channel and will vary from 0 to 10 volts (other output voltages available - see options below) in respect to the corresponding DMX channel level.'s Several options and output count variations depending on enclosure style.
+Each output is assigned to a consecutive DMX channel and will vary from 0 to 10 volts (12 to 24 volt options available) in respect to the corresponding DMX channel level's.
+Several options and output count variations depending on enclosure style.

 This unit is most popular controlling 0-10V LED drivers.
 Other uses include: trigger/control devices up to 10V, rapid switch equipment or lights, control water fountain solenoids or SSR's (Solid State Relays).
 The Start Channel is assigned by dip switches 1 ~ 9, DMX512 CHANNEL ASSIGNMENT TABLE.
 For example if the DMX start channel is assigned to 10, and the level on channel 10 is 127, then the 1st output will be +5 volts, level of 0 = 0 volts, and a level of 255 = 10 volts etc.

 Note: DX10V output specifications: insure your controlled equipment, LED drivers, dimmers etc. operate within the specifications of the unit, over driving may cause failure